asdf-format/asdf/docs/asdf/config.rst

 default_array_save_base
 -----------------------

-Controls the default behavior asdf will follow when saving an array view.
+If ``True`` (the default) when an array is saved, the bytes for the "base" array that owns the memory will be stored as an ASDF block (see `asdf.util.get_array_base`).
+This means that saving a small "view" of a large array will result in the entire large array being saved to the file.

-If ``True`` (the default) the base array for the view will be saved in an ASDF binary block.
-If ``False`` the data corresponding to the view will be saved in an ASDF binary block.
+If ``False`` bytes for different arrays (even if they are views of the same memory) will be stored in different ASDF blocks.

 .. _convert_unknown_ndarray_subclasses: